N64-Freak/GB-Mods/Advance/40pin_without_silkscreen_tactile/README.md

 The board does have a few mods added.
 Mainly this is the tactile buttons and the tantalum caps.

-The tactile buttons add a clicky feeling to the buttons there's just the problem that you still have the long button travel and the squishy feeling of the membrane. but there's a solution for it.
-XXX designed a 3D printable adapter that can be attached to the dpad and A/B buttons to omit the membrane and have a similar feeling to the tactile buttons of the GBA SP.
+The tactile buttons add a clicky feeling to the buttons there's just the problem that you still have the long button travel and the squishy feeling of the membrane.
+But there's a solution for it.
+Larvesta10 has designed a 3D printable adapter that can be attached to the dpad and A/B buttons to omit the membrane and have a similar feeling to the tactile buttons of the GBA SP.
+You can download the files for the adapter on Thingiverse: https://www.thingiverse.com/thing:5013829

 The tantalum caps are pretty self explanatory.
 The old electrolytic capacitors have simply been replaced by tantalum caps for better performance.